jundalisay/superb/content/en/research/other/alien/essassani/excitement.md

 But from the point of view of the Higher Self, there is no Time.
 It's all happening NOW.
 It's just one big Eternal-NOW.
 So keep in mind that our Higher Self  is creating the actual "time" that we are experiencing in a linear fashion.

 When we intensely want to do something now, and it is easily possible to do it, no problem.
 We just do it.

-But if we intensely want to do something now, and it is NOT possible to do it NOW, we are then at a critical decision-junction=
+But if we intensely want to do something now, and it is NOT possible to do it NOW, we are then at a critical decision-junction:

 We can choose to interpret this as "I am not getting what I want."